ordbase/generative-orc-721/diymartians/README.md

 The idea ...

 let's do the world's 1st (d.i.y) recursive generative ...
-that let's you mix'n'match inscribes from more than one collection source (yes, this is recursive!) ...
+that let's you mix'n'match inscribes from more than one collection source (yes, thas is recursive!) ...